sparkfun/SparkFun_RTK_EVK/docs/hardware_overview.md

 The SparkFun RTK EVK can be powered from the front or back of board.
 There is no internal battery.
 Schottky protection diodes and a resettable fuse are included to prevent conflicting voltages and overvoltage protection.
 Voltage is then regulated down to 3.3V through the three voltage regulators.

 * **CONFIG ESP32** &mdash; The CONFIG ESP32 includes a USB C connector to power the RTK EVK.
 Users can also upload code or connect to the ESP32 to a serial terminal.
 * **CONFIG UBLOX** &mdash; The CONFIG UBLOX includes a USB C connector to power the RTK EVK as well.
-A USB hub is connected to this port and connects to the ZED-F9P, NEO-D9S, and LARA-R6 for users interested in connecting them to u-center.
+A USB hub is connected to this port and connects to the ZED-F9P, NEO-D9S, and LARA-R6 for users that are interested in connecting them to u-center or updating the firmware.

 <div style="text-align: center;">
   <table>